Jeffrey E. Jacobson: Law

 Upon graduating from law school, Jacobson worked for the performing rights organization SESAC, Inc. Then, from 1985 until 2010, he served as an attorney and managing partner at Jacobson & Colfin, P.C., where his clients included Mick Taylor from the Rolling Stones, Juan Luis Guerra, David Cassidy, and Marty Balin.

 Jacobson is currently President of The Jacobson Firm, P.C., a law firm that specializes in trademarks, copyrights, intellectual property, and entertainment law.
 The firm works with individuals and corporations within the sports and entertainment industry, in addition to esports, creative and visual arts, video, music, jewelry, magazines, fashion, photography, multimedia, games, television and internet industries.

-A few of his notable cases include Nester's Map & Guide Corp. v.
+A few of his notable cases include Rupe v.
+Stanger (Dame Darcy)., Nester's Map & Guide Corp. v.
 Hagstrom Map Company.
 Where it was debated whether or not Nester's New York City taxi driver's guide Official New York Taxi Driver's Guide was entitled to copyright protections.
 The case served as an important precedent for future decisions.
 Additionally, Jacobson was responsible for securing a Temporary Restraining Order against Spike Lee's production company "30 Acres and a Mule" for the movie School Daze.
 Jacobson also appeared before the New York Supreme Court Appellate Court in Barbara Kemper p/k/a Barbara Powell V. Ralph J. Donofrio a/k/a Kash Monet, and Jonathan Holtzman and John Brielle, d/b/a Brielle Music.
 He also appeared before the Second Circuit Court of Appeals in The Video Trip Corporation v.
 Lightning Video, Inc.